tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Please specify the location where CUDA 7.0 toolkit is installed.
 Refer to README.md for more details. [default is: /usr/local/cuda]: /usr/local/cuda

-Please specify the location where CUDNN 6.5 V2 library is installed.
+Please specify the location where the cuDNN v2 library is installed.
 Refer to README.md for more details. [default is: /usr/local/cuda]: /usr/local/cuda

 Setting up Cuda include